-The Interim NHS People Plan committed Health Education England to work with key stakeholders and partners on a national consultation to establish “what the NHS, patients and the public require from 21st-century medical graduates”.
-This work will look at the role of the doctor within the context of the future multidisciplinary team and consider how they interact with the evolving roles of other healthcare professionals.
+The Interim NHS People Plan committed us to work with key stakeholders and partners on a national consultation to establish “what the NHS, patients and the public require from 21st-century medical graduates”.
+This work looked at the role of the doctor within the context of the future multidisciplinary team and considered how they interact with the evolving roles of other healthcare professionals.

 The all-encompassing aim to provide a sustainable healthcare workforce that can deliver high-quality, person-centred care in the 21st century.

 We drew upon the collective expertise of stakeholders and partners to build a vision of the Future Doctor.
 Through reform of medical education and training we will work to equip the medical workforce with the skills to manage complex care, understand the communities they serve, and work across health care with a broad skillset.

 Working with our partners, we will continue to build on the successes of our Medical Education Reform Programme to enable us to drive change so that the medical workforce is fit for, and enthusiastic about, the future.

 As we sought to understand the role of the future doctor in ten, twenty, and thirty years’ time the future came sooner than we thought.
 One of the comments from those responding to our engagement believed that, despite the need for change, our aspirations for reform within a few years would fail without some significant event:

 “A geopolitical crisis, major global recession or cataclysmic pandemic will be the most likely driver of change.
 With all the will in the world, without a step-change in the money and power available, current planned changes in how health and social care in the UK will be delivered will be at best partial.”